diogopmartins/EchoInTrack/README.md

 ![Triage Interface](Screenshots/Screenshot%202025-11-27%20at%2003.06.33.png)

 ### Dashboard
 Real-time dashboard showing current statistics, pending requests by pathway, and daily trends over the last 15 days.
+The interface uses an air traffic control-inspired design with visual "strips" to organize and prioritize echo requests by urgency and deadline.

 ![Dashboard](Screenshots/screencapture-localhost-8282-dashboard-2025-11-27-03_13_24.png)